Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Methodology

 \paragraph{Reasonableness labels} We construct a dataset dynamically, wherein our data consist of document-label pairs.
 As a proxy for reasonableness, the labels are either the gold label of the document from the original dataset, or randomly sampled for unreasonable pairs.
 This setting is shown in Figure~\ref{fig:reasonableness-labels} in the Appendix.
 Each document can appear with both types of labels.
 We sample the labels of another example from the dataset for unreasonable pairs to maintain the label distribution.

 \paragraph{Label-in-a-Haystack} As shown in Figure~\ref{fig:copy-paste-task}, the query and its candidate label are included in the prompt as the first example, and the model is instructed to perform the task described by its labels.
 However, due to inclusion of the label in the prompt already, we essentially check whether the model is able to copy-paste the query's label onto its output.
 Given previous results about the collapse of the posterior predictions of LLMs to the priors in complex subjective tasks~\cite{chochlakis2024strong}, we expect that in cases where the gold labels are ``judged'' to be erroneous by the model, the copy-pasting will fail, flagging a label for further review.
 In addition to this ability, this setting also allows us to immediately get alternative labels for the example, a property that the baseline does not possess.
 In this manner, we do not waste data by discarding examples that are flagged by the model.
+We note that when using random labels for the query document, we sample them from a random document in the dataset, similar to the baseline.

 Intuitively, this method exploits the reliance of the model on its prior knowledge of the task.
 If a label has sufficiently ``high probability'' for a model a priori, even if not its dominant prediction, then we expect its presence in the prompt to ``push'' the posterior towards that label enough so that it prevails in the output.
 Therefore, only highly unreasonable labels are rejected by the model, leading to higher precision in identifying errors.
 Note that the performance of the model using In-Context Learning is rather poor for such tasks~\cite{chochlakis2024strong}, resulting in poor precision with many false negatives and therefore increased annotation costs.